JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 > We dont need [crazy components, nor shortcodes](https://github.com/JAlcocerT/just-ssg)

-Just text, images, graphs...How are we not going to create ebooks powered with R?
+Just text, images, graphs...How are we not going to create **ebooks powered with R**?

 Lets just Setup R and see how: